MoonPoint Support Logo

 }

 Those lines tell browsers that the maximum width of an image when it is displayed within the user's browser shoud be no wider than the page's width as it is displayed within that browser on that device.
-I added the "height: auto;" to ensure that when images are resized that the height is also adjusted to maintain the heighth to width ration of the original image.
+I added the "height: auto;" to ensure that when images are resized that the height is also adjusted to maintain the height to width ration of the original image.
 Otherwise, some images might be distorted so that the image height would be much greater in relation to its width than in the original image.
-With the auto setting, the height to width balance remains such that the image fits within the displaye page without appearing elongated.
+With the auto setting, the height to width balance remains such that the image fits within the displayed page without appearing elongated.

 [/network/web/html/css] permanent link